-For the adjoint operation, the steps naturally go backwards (the individual complexities stay unchanged): \begin{description} \item [\emph{NUFFT}] From the input map and deflected coordinates we perform a nonuniform-to-uniform (or `type 1') NUFFT, resulting in the 2D FFT Fourier coefficients. \item [\emph{FFT}] We remap these to position space using a standard backward FFT on the same doubled Fourier sphere of shape $(2 n_\lat-2, n_\longi)$ as for the forward operation. \item [\emph{un-doubling}] The doubling of the Fourier sphere is undone by adding to (or, for odd spins, subtracting from) the part $[0, \pi]$ its mirror image. \item [\emph{adjoint synthesis}] We perform a standard adjoint SHT on this new map of shape $(n_\lat, n_\longi)$.
-This gives us the desired spherical harmonic coefficients. \end{description} Most of the aforementioned steps are well-established\footnote{Fast Fourier Transforms are handled with code derived from the \texttt{pocketFFT} library (\url{https://gitlab.mpcdf.mpg.de/mtr/pocketfft}), which in turn is a descendant of FFTPACK (\url{https://netlib.org/fftpack}} library, which has been heavily modified to achieve improved accuracy and performance.
-The standard ring-based spherical harmonic transforms are derived from the \texttt{libsharp}\footnote{\url{https://gitlab.mpcdf.mpg.de/mtr/libsharp}} library \citep{reinecke-seljebotn-2013}.} in the astrophysical community or intuitively understandable, with the possible exception of the NUFFT, whose purpose and structure we will therefore outline.
-For more theoretical and technical details, see \cite{potts-steidl-tasche-2001,greengard-lee-2004,Barnett_2019}).
+For the adjoint operation, the steps naturally go backwards (the individual complexities stay unchanged): \begin{description} \item [\emph{NUFFT}] From the input map and deflected coordinates, we perform a nonuniform-to-uniform (or type 1) NUFFT, resulting in the 2D FFT Fourier coefficients. \item [\emph{FFT}] We remap them to position space using a standard backward FFT on the same doubled Fourier sphere of shape $(2 n_\lat-2, n_\longi)$ as for the forward operation. \item [\emph{undoubling}] The doubling of the Fourier sphere is undone by adding its mirror image to (or, for odd spins, subtracting from) the part $[0, \pi]$ . \item [\emph{adjoint synthesis}] We perform a standard adjoint SHT on this new map of shape $(n_\lat, n_\longi)$.
+This gives us the desired spherical harmonic coefficients. \end{description} Most of these steps are well established\footnote{Fast Fourier transforms are handled with code derived from the \texttt{pocketFFT} library (\url{https://gitlab.mpcdf.mpg.de/mtr/pocketfft}), which in turn is a descendant of FFTPACK (\url{https://netlib.org/fftpack/}), which was heavily modified for an improved accuracy and performance.\\ The standard ring-based spherical harmonic transforms are derived from the \texttt{libsharp} \citep{reinecke-seljebotn-2013} library (\url{https://gitlab.mpcdf.mpg.de/mtr/libsharp}).} in the astrophysical community or can be understood intuitively, with the possible exception of the NUFFT, whose purpose and structure we therefore outline (for more theoretical and technical details, see \cite{potts-steidl-tasche-2001,greengard-lee-2004,Barnett_2019}).
 When given the Fourier coefficients of an $n$-dimensional function, it is trivial to obtain the function values on a regular grid in real space, in (almost) linear time.
 This is achieved using the fast Fourier transform, potentially after zero-padding the Fourier coefficients to increase the grid resolution.
 If the function values are required at irregularly spaced positions, however, this is not possible, and naive calculation of the Fourier series at each point is typically prohibitively slow in practice.
 One mathematically correct approach is to perform an FFT to a regular grid and then convolve these points with a $\mathrm{sinc}$ kernel centered on the desired locations ($\mathrm{sinc}$-interpolation).
 This is just as prohibitive, but approximate solutions can be found by choosing an alternative and more suitable convolution kernel.
 In particular, a kernel with compact support will be chosen (in our case, it takes the form of eq.~(29) of \citealt{arras-etal-2021}), and we divide the Fourier coefficients of the function by the Fourier coefficients of the kernel.
 This is the deconvolution step, and is followed by zero-padding the Fourier coefficients which increases the size of each dimension by a factor of roughly 1.2 to 2, and perfrom an FFT of the resulting array.
 At last comes the convolution step: for each irregularly spaced point, we perform a sum over its neighborhood and weight it by the kernel function.